Home » Health Conditions » Neurology » Sleeping Disorders

 • There are five stages of sleep.
 The first two stages are light.
 The third and fourth are often where sleep disorders occur.
 Then the fifth stage is when REM sleep occurs; this is the deepest sleep and is when blood pressure and heart rate increase

 Sleep, the precious hours when our bodies relax, heal and regenerate, are some of the best moments of our day even though we aren’t awake to fully appreciate them.
-However, too many of us aren’t getting enough sleep and that can have a serious impact on our health and our well-being.
+However, too many of us aren’t getting enough sleep and that have a serious impact on our health and our well-being.
 But how much sleep is enough?
 That answer lies in learning more about the different stages of sleep that you go through in a single night.

 The Five Stages